Deleting sensitive personal data

 If you were adopted, you can have the following information removed:

-• The names of your biological parents or caregivers during the period prior to the adoption.
+- The names of your biological parents or caregivers prior to the adoption.

-• The nationality you had before the adoption.
+- The nationality you held prior to the adoption.

-If you have changed your gender, you can have the following data removed:
+If you have undergone gender reassignment, you can have the following information removed:

-• Use of the surname of your spouse, registered partner, or ex-partner.
+- Using the last name of your spouse, registered partner, or former partner.

 What should I do?

-• Request the municipality to delete your data.
+- Ask the municipality to delete your information.

-• Please indicate which specific data is involved.
+- Please specify which specific data is involved.

-• If you are younger than 16, your parents must request this from the municipality.
+- If you are under 16, your parents must submit this request to the municipality.

 What do I need?